raymayo/sangkap/README.md

-# PlateMate
+# Sangkap

-PlateMate is a web app that helps you discover delightful Filipino recipes by generating personalized recommendations tailored to your kitchen inventory.
+Sangkap is a web app that helps you discover delightful Filipino recipes by generating personalized recommendations tailored to your kitchen inventory.

 ## Installation

-PlateMate doesn't require any installation.
+Sangkap doesn't require any installation.
 Simply visit the website at [raymayo.github.io/recipe-app/](https://raymayo.github.io/recipe-app/) to start using it.

 ## Usage

 1. Open your web browser and navigate to [raymayo.github.io/recipe-app/](https://raymayo.github.io/recipe-app/).
-2. Find Filipino recipes effortlessly by typing your available ingredients into PlateMate's search bar.
+2. Find Filipino recipes effortlessly by typing your available ingredients into Sangkap's search bar.
-3. Let PlateMate generate personalized recommendations tailored to your kitchen inventory.
+3. Let Sangkap generate personalized recommendations tailored to your kitchen inventory.

 ## Technologies Used

-PlateMate is built using the following technologies:
+Sangkap is built using the following technologies:

 - JavaScript
 - React JS